Prenocephale: Classification

 Prenocephale is a member of the Pachycephalosauria, a large clade of herbivorous/omnivorous dinosaurs from the Late Cretaceous.
 Robert Sullivan considered Foraminacephale, "Prenocephale" edmontonensis, and Sphaerotholus goodwini to form a clade with the Asian taxon P. prenes.
 He considered Tylocephale the sister taxon to the Prenocephale clade, while sinking Sphaerotholus buchholtzae as a subjective junior synonym of "P." edmontonensis.
 They all possess a distinct row of nodes on the squamosal and parietal areas of the skull roof.
 However, Longrich et al. (2010) and Schott and Evans (2016) kept Sphaerotholus as a distinct genus based on cladistic analysis.

 Homalocephale has been viewed as a possible juvenile of Prenocephale due to the lack of a dome and its discovery in the same location and chronological interval, but new specimens of Prenocephale, including a juvenile specimen, suggest that Homalocephale, even if its holotype is a juvenile, is distinct.

 Below is a cladogram modified from Evans et al., 2013.

-Paleobiology

-As with most of its relatives, scientists do not yet know what these dinosaurs ate.
-However the premaxillary teeth and muzzle are not as wideset as in its relative Stegoceras, indicating different feeding preferences, possibly that Prenocephale was a more selective forager.
-Some scientists suggest that it may have been an omnivore, eating both plants and insects.
-However, most experts agree that Prenocephale (and the other pachycephalosaurs) browsed on leaves and fruit.

 Paleoenvironment

-It lived in what is now the Nemegt Formation, in high upland forests, not the dry deserts of Mongolia today.
+Prenocephale lived in what is now the Nemegt Formation, in high upland forests, not the dry deserts of Mongolia nowadays.